 The definition allows for the simultaneous routing of more than one directed-action order in order to execute against any better-priced protected orders.
 In addition, marketplaces or marketplace participants may send a single directed-action order to execute against the best protected bid or best protected offer.
-When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced orders displayed by the other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.
+When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced protected orders displayed by other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.

-- (2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible orders before executing at an inferior price.
-For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible liquidity.
-If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible orders before executing at an inferior price remains. - 1.1.6 Definition of non-standard order - The definition of "non-standard order" refers to an order for the purchase or sale of a security that is subject to terms or conditions relating to settlement that have not been set by the marketplace on which the security is listed or quoted.
-A marketplace participant, however, may not add a special settlement term or condition to an order solely for the purpose that the order becomes a non-standard order under the definition.
+(2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible protected orders before executing at an inferior price.
+For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible protected liquidity.
+If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible protected orders before executing at a price that is inferior to the best protected bid or best protected offer remains.

+- 1.1.6 Definition of non-standard order The definition of "non-standard order" refers to an order for the purchase or sale of a security that is subject to terms or conditions relating to settlement that have not been set by the marketplace on which the security is listed or quoted.
+A marketplace participant, however, may not add a special settlement term or condition to an order solely for the purpose that the order becomes a non-standard order under the definition. - 1.1.7 Definition of trade-through The definition of 'trade-through' applies only to a trade executed at a price that is inferior to the best protected bid or best protected offer.
+It is a trade-through regardless of whether the trade occurs on a marketplace that displays protected orders, or one that does not display protected orders.
+For example, a trade-through would occur if executing against an order that is displayed on an ATS that does not meet the market share threshold and at a price that is inferior to the best-priced protected order.
+However, a trade-through would not occur if executing against a best-priced protected order despite there being a better-priced order displayed on an ATS that does not meet the market share threshold.